-1. Create problems and solutions on the course training wiki.
-This task is optional, but necessary if you want bonus points, and it can give you wiki-bonus points.

-In the wiki, create

-- in Block 1-2: x exercise problems (per person), without solutions. - in Block 1-2: y solutions (per person) to problems which do not yet have a solution.
+- 1. Create problems and solutions on the course training wiki.
+This task is optional but can give wiki-bonus.
+In the wiki, create - in Block 1-2: x exercise problems (per person), without solutions. - in Block 1-2: x solutions (per person) to problems which do not yet have a solution.
 Don't do the problems you created.